Linsexy/arfang-engine/sexy_engine/README.md

 # SexyEngine

 The SexyEngine is an implementation of the ECS design pattern.
-For those who don't know about it, I'm gonna cover it quickly.
+For those who don't know about it, I'm going to cover it quickly.
 For others [click here](https://gitlab.com/farnir/rtype/edit/master/sexy_engine/README.md#how-to-use-entities-and-components).

 ## ECS